Courses

 There are currently more than 80 approved classes in the Entrepreneurship Minor.
 The Entrepreneurship Minor team works with other schools and colleges to add new courses to the curriculum.
 Students are also welcome to petition for coursework that they believe is relevant.

-Click here for the Winter 2025 Entrepreneurship Minor Course Offerings
+Click here for the Winter 2026 Entrepreneurship Course Offerings.

 Entrepreneurial Business Basics